-Beth Davis, lives in Miami with her husband Andy, daughter Rebekah, and son Benjamin.
-She is a National Board Certified Teacher who taught Elementary School for 17 years.
-Davis holds a

-Bachelor's Degree in Elementary Education from Florida International University, a Master's Degree in TESOL (Teaching Speakers of Other Languages) from Nova University, and an Education Specialist Degree in Computer Education from Barry University.
+Beth Rosenthal Davis lives in Sebastian with her life partner Julia Ryan.
+She is a National Board-Certified Teacher who taught Elementary School for 15 years in Miami Florida.
+Davis holds a bachelor's degree in Elementary Education from Florida International University, a master's degree in TESOL (Teaching Speakers of Other Languages) from Nova University, an Educational Specialist Degree in Computer Education from Barry University and an Early Childhood Certification from Miami Dade College.